VITA-Group/Deep-K-Means-pytorch/README.md

 ### Introduction

-PyTorch/Tensorflow Implementation of our ICML 2018 paper ["Deep k-Means: Re-Training and Parameter Sharing with Harder Cluster Assignments for Compressing Deep Convolutions"](https://arxiv.org/abs/1806.09228).
+PyTorch Implementation of our ICML 2018 paper ["Deep k-Means: Re-Training and Parameter Sharing with Harder Cluster Assignments for Compressing Deep Convolutions"](https://arxiv.org/abs/1806.09228).

 In our paper, we proposed a simple yet effective scheme for compressing convolutions though applying k-means clustering on the weights, compression is achieved through weight-sharing, by only recording K cluster centers and weight assignment indexes.